LT-aitools/indonesian-flashcards/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement requests to hello@letstalkaitools.com

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.